Compliance

 Policies

-The Division of Safety and Facilities works closely with the GW Compliance and Privacy Office to manage, revise and create university policies that intersect with safety and security related matters.
+The Division of Safety and Operations works closely with the GW Compliance and Privacy Office to manage, revise and create university policies that intersect with safety and security related matters.
 A comprehensive list of GW policies is maintained by the Compliance and Privacy Office.

 Protection of Minors